stitchdata/docs/_destinations/microsoft-azure/setup/connecting-microsoft-azure.md

 content-type: "destination-setup"

 toc: true
-layout: destination-setup-guide
+layout: tutorial
+use-tutorial-sidebar: false

 type: "microsoft-azure"
 display_name: "Microsoft Azure"

 # -------------------------- #
+#        Introduction        #
+# -------------------------- #

+intro: |
+  {% capture setup-notice %}
+  Stitch's {{ destination.display_name }} destination only works with Microsoft's [Azure SQL Data Warehouse product](https://azure.microsoft.com/en-us/services/sql-data-warehouse/){:target="new"}.

+  Stitch doesn't currently support using Azure SQL Server or Azure SQL Database as a destination.
+Attempting to connect these products to Stitch via the {{ destination.display_name }} destination in Stitch will result in errors.
+  {% endcapture %}

+  {% include note.html first-line="**Stitch only supports connecting to Azure SQL Data Warehouse instances**" content=setup-notice %}

+# -------------------------- #
 #      Setup Requirements    #
 # -------------------------- #

-requirements-list:
+requirements:
   - item: |
-      **An up-and-running {{ destination.display_name }} instance.** Instructions for creating a {{ destination.display_name }} data warehouse are outside the scope of this tutorial; our instructions assume that you have an instance up and running.
+      **An up-and-running {{ destination.display_name }} instance.** Instructions for creating a {{ destination.display_name }} destination are outside the scope of this tutorial; our instructions assume that you have an instance up and running.
 For help getting started with {{ destination.display_name }}, refer to [Microsoft's documentation](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/create-data-warehouse-portal){:target="new"}.
   - item: |
       **An existing Azure Storage account.** Instructions for creating an Azure Storage account are outside the scope of this tutorial.
 For help getting started with an Azure Storage account, refer to [Microsoft's documentation](https://docs.microsoft.com/en-us/azure/storage/){:target="new"}.